Before you hit the mall consider these ideas

 - Give a letter-writing grandmother a selection of pretty notecards, a pen, and a book of stamps.

 - Fill an unfinished wooden box with paints, brushes, crayons, and a ream of paper.
 Budding child artists can paint and decorate the box and create an art caddy for their supplies.

-- Buy a gift certificate for two movie passes to your local theater.
+- Buy a gift certificate for a couple of movies.
 Wrap with a box of microwave popcorn.